The Handbook of Indiana Off-Road Vehicle Laws and Safe Operating Procedures for ATVs and Snowmobiles

 Table of Contents

-Inspecting Your ATV Before You Ride
+Inspecting Your ORV Before You Ride

 Nothing spoils an outing faster than mechanical problems.
 In some cases, malfunctioning equipment also can cause injuries.